La-MYNE/Website/README.md

-# A website powered by Hugo and Netlify CMS
+# Website powered by Hugo and Netlify CMS

 ## Getting started